top of page

 Increase in overall productivity, driven by combined effect of Item level picking and PTL based segregation

-Warehouse (FC) process overview
+Warehouse process overview

 IMG_3472.jpg